George Papadellis | SG Head

 Mavrogenous & Revolution

-The astonishing heroic achievements of Manto Mavrogenous in the Greek Revolution against the Turks, at her own expenses, are: 1) She equipped and manned two ships and pursued the pirates who attacked Mykonos and other islands of the Cyclades complex.
-2) She leaded the repulsement of the Turks from Mykonos.
-3) She equipped and sent numerous men to fight in Peloponnese, in Samosm, in Northern Greece, in South Euboea, in Chios, in Dervenakia, in Pelion, in Phthiotida and in Livadia.
+The astonishing heroic achievements of Manto Mavrogenous in the Greek Revolution against the Ottomans, at her own expenses, are: 1) She equipped and manned two ships and pursued the pirates who attacked Mykonos and other islands of the Cyclades complex.
+2) She leaded the repulsement of the Ottomans from Mykonos.
+3) She equipped and sent numerous men to fight in Peloponnese, in Samos, in Northern Greece, in South Euboea, in Chios, in Dervenakia, in Pelion, in Phthiotida and in Livadia.
 4) She supported the relief of soldiers and their families.
 5) She organized enlightenment expeditions in several European countries, especially France, collecting funds and guns for the revolution.

 In 1823, being already famous in Europe for her bravery in the fight of the Greeks, moved to Nafplio (then capital city of Greece) where she met and engaged Dimitrios Ypsilantis.
 This engagement was considered as a threat for powerful politicians of that period, due to the pro-Russian affiliations of both families, who tried to break it.
 Her home was burnt, her fortune was stolen, and, when Ypsilantis died, she got exiled from Nafplio.